gapitio/gapit-htmlgraphics-panel/website/docs/references.md

 ## htmlNode (global)

-The [shadow root](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) which contains the elements added in the HTML/SVG document (works similarly to document).
+The [ShadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot) which contains the elements added in the HTML/SVG document (works similarly to document).

 Used to get elements and their properties.